Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 Illustration by Benjamin Ransom.

-Intellectual Histories of Global Capitalism explores new frameworks for understanding present-day capitalism.
+Intellectual Histories of Global Capitalism explored new frameworks for understanding present-day capitalism.
 The forceful reentry of the term “capitalism” into the domains of history, economics, literary studies, sociology, and political theory in the last decade or so reflects a collective desire to come to terms with recent, largely unwelcome transformations in the capitalist order.
-This event, the first in a series of three workshops, initiates a broad interdisciplinary conversation on this topic, with particular attention to the ways in which the early modern economy might hold keys to understanding ostensibly modern developments in capitalist societies.
+This event, the first in a series of three workshops, initiated a broad interdisciplinary conversation on this topic, with particular attention to the ways in which the early modern economy might hold keys to understanding ostensibly modern developments in capitalist societies.

 Schedule